It's therefore important that you make all of the necessary checks to verify the validity of your requests and the responses.

 https://<your SPA login url>

-Click Create at the bottom of the page.
+Click Register at the bottom of the page.

 You should now be in your newly registered application's overview page.